andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Root cause - AM CLI runs your Lambda locally, but still uses AWS credentials for SDK calls → wrong or missing credentials = AccessDenied.
 Solution:
       - Use aws configure --profile to add credentials for the sandbox account
       - Run the function using sam local invoke with the --profile parameter
+    - NOTE:
+      - Default profile is used if no --profile is specified.
+      - Using CLI profiles is the recommended way to handle multiple accounts or IAM roles in CLI automation.
+      - You may be asked about switching roles or credentials for dev/prod environments—the correct answer usually involves creating a new profile or using --profile.
+  - Commands:
+    - sam build -> to resolve dependencies and construct deployment artifacts for all functions and layers in the SAM template (especially important when the SAM template references local file paths, such as CodeUri pointing to local Lambda function codes)
+    - sam package -> uploads artifacts to S3 (optional, since sam deploy can do it implicitly)
+    - sam deploy -> allows the application to be deployed using AWS CloudFormation, ensuring that all resources defined in the SAM template are provisioned and configured correctly
+      - Creates/updates resources using the packaged template from S3.
+    - sam sync -> used for quick syncing of local changes to AWS and is more suitable for rapid development testing (in prod, sam deploy is better)

 - CloudFormation:
   - Scenario: application will be deployed across multiple regions, you need to create a map of all the possible values for the base AMI: